Magyartanulas/magyartanulas.github.io/Section4.md

   * Kő - Kövek
   * Szó - Szavak
   * Tó - Tavak
-2. Most nouns ending in i only get a `k` attached.
+2. Some nouns ending in i only get a `k` attached.
-  * Férfi - Férfik
+  *
   * Kiwi - Kiwik
 3. Most nouns ending in other un-accented vowels become accented in the plural.
   * Kutya - Kutyák